Hendrix-CS/csci235/projects/qlearning.md

 separately?
 4. What impact did you observe from considering different sonar distances separately?
+5. In general, is the total reward a useful metric for the effectiveness of an obstacle avoider?
+If not, should the reward function be modified?
-5. How suitable was Q-Learning for your chosen task?
+6. How suitable was Q-Learning for your chosen task?
 Support your answer with observations of its performance, including its total reward.
-6. What variations of parameters did you attempt for your chosen task?
+7. What variations of parameters did you attempt for your chosen task?
 What was the impact of those variations?
-7. Generally speaking, when do you think Q-Learning would be preferable to hand-coding a robot's behavior?
+8. Generally speaking, when do you think Q-Learning would be preferable to hand-coding a robot's behavior?
 When would hand-coding behavior be preferable?
 Support your answer with observations from your experiments.